 Employers can provide an HSA as a stand-alone group plan to their employees.
 It can also be included as part of a group benefits package.

-Employees' ability to contribute to HSAs is dependent on how the plan is implemented.
-HSAs created as part of a group benefits plan can be funded by both the employer and the employee.
+Employees' ability to contribute to health care spending accounts is dependent on how the plan is implemented.
+Health care spending accounts created as part of a group benefits plan can be funded by both the employer and the employee.
 Employees, on the other hand, receive no tax benefit from their contributions because they are made with after-tax dollars.

 Stand-alone HSA